-All on-campus student employment positions will pay a starting rate equivalent to the federal minimum wage.
+All on-campus student employment positions will pay a starting rate equivalent to the applicable minimum wage.
 Exceptions to the basic rate of pay will be made only under conditions outlined in this policy.

 Graduates Working in Related Field Increment